erictt/computer-science-learning/computational-thinking/lecture-9.md

     * `skew`: A distribution is skewed if one tail extends out further than the other.
 A distribution has a positive skew (is skewed to the right) if the tail to the right is longer.
 It has a negative skew (skewed to the left) if the tail to the left is longer.
 2. Chose a random sample from the population
 3. Compute the **mean** and **standard deviation** of that sample
-4. Use the standard deviation of that sample to estimate the **SEM**
+4. Use the standard deviation of that sample to estimate the **standard error**
-5. Use the estimated SEM to generate **confidence intervals** around the sample mean
+5. Use the estimated SE to generate **confidence intervals** around the sample mean
     * if the **CI** is small enough, then we can use this sample size to represent our population.

 #### Test the Conclusion